 11. How much music do you bring?

 I offer an extensive and diverse music library that contains all different styles and types of songs from the 50’s & 60’s to today’s hottest hits.
-I bring over 10,000 songs to each function but you can search my entire music database of over 300,000 songs and create your own music request and do-not-play lists.
+You can search my entire music database of over 500,000 songs and create your own music request and do-not-play lists.

 12. Do you offer free online planning?